Menu

 • information about the race, creed, colour, ancestry, ethic origin or political affiliation of the consumer

-You can order a free copy of your credit report from either or both of the Credit Reporting Agencies.
-People sometimes order from both because the two different companies can have different information.
+You can order a free copy of your credit report from either of the two credit reporting agencies.
+You may want to order from both as the two different companies can have different information.
 Both companies refer to this as consumer disclosure.
-You can order your report by mail or fax using the forms provided by Equifax and TransUnion.
-You must also provide copies of two pieces of acceptable identification such as a drivers’ licence or a passport.
+You can order your report by mail or fax using the forms provided by the agency.
+You must also provide copies of two pieces of acceptable identification, such as a drivers’ licence or a passport.

 Your credit report will be mailed to you.
 You can choose to pay a fee and see your credit report online instead.
-TransUnion allows consumers to view their report online once a year for free.
+TransUnion allows consumers to view their report online for free once per year.

 Inaccurate Information

-Although it is an offence to knowingly supply false or misleading information to a credit reporting agency, mistakes can occur.
-If you think there is inaccurate information on your credit report you can dispute it.
+Mistakes can occur when it comes to the information on your credit report.
+If you think there is inaccurate information on your credit report, you can dispute it.
 Information about the dispute process can be found on both the TransUnion and the Equifax sites.
-You can submit a dispute online or complete and mail the forms provided by TransUnion or Equifax along with the required documentation.
-TransUnion also takes these requests by toll-free phone at 1-800-663-9980.
+You can submit a dispute online or complete and mail the forms provided by the agency along with any required documents.
+TransUnion also takes these requests by phone.

-Credit Reporting Agencies are required to investigate any information you dispute and remove or correct anything they find is inaccurate.
-The agency will also notify anyone that has received your credit report in the last twelve months about the corrections or deletions, unless you request otherwise.
+Credit reporting agencies must investigate any information you dispute.
+If they find that anything is inaccurate, they must remove or correct it.
+They will also notify anyone that has received your credit report in the last twelve months about the corrections or deletions unless you request otherwise.

-If, after the investigation, the agency is still of the opinion that the information on file is reasonably accurate and should not be deleted, the agency will notify you of your right to file a brief statement outlining why you dispute the information.
-Once your statement is received your file will clearly note that the information is disputed.
-Your statement disputing the information will be attached to your credit report and from then on, form part of your credit file.
-As well, anyone who received a credit report in the preceding six months will be advised of the dispute, unless you request otherwise.
+After the investigation, the agency may be of the opinion that the information on file is reasonably accurate and should not be deleted.
+In this case, the agency will notify you of your right to file a brief statement outlining your dispute.
+Your statement disputing the information will then be attached to your credit report.
+From then on, it will form part of your credit file.
+Anyone who received your credit report in the preceding six months will also be advised of the dispute unless you request otherwise.

 Credit Scores

-Credit reports provide a summary of your financial history and include information about your borrowing activity and payment history.
-Your credit score is determined by using a statistical formula to take personal information from your credit report and other sources and translate it into a three-digit score.
+A credit report provides a summary of your financial history.
+It includes information about your borrowing and payment history.
+Your credit score is determined by using a statistical formula.
+It takes information from your credit report and other sources to create a three-digit score.
 Lenders can then use this score to predict the likelihood that you will repay the debt.

-• Payment history - indicates whether you have made your credit card payments, loan payments and other payments on time
+• payment history which indicates whether you have made your credit card payments, loan payments and other payments on time

-• Amounts owed versus your available credit- compares how much you owe to your credit limits with various lenders
+• amounts owed versus your available credit which compares how much you owe on your credit limits with various lenders

-• Length of time on file - indicates how long you have had credit accounts
+• length of time on file which indicates how long you have had credit accounts

-• New credit - shows how often you are looking for new credit and how you handle accounts you have recently opened
+• new credit which shows how often you are looking for new credit and how you handle accounts you have recently opened

-• Type of credit - considers the type of loans you have - car loans, lines of credit, credit card balances
+• type of credit which considers the type of loans you have, such as car loans, lines of credit and credit card balances

-You can find out your credit score for a fee from either or both of the Credit Reporting Agencies in Canada.
+You can find out your credit score for a fee from either or both of the credit reporting agencies in Canada.
+Some other companies, such as your bank, may also provide it to you.

 Not Having a Credit Score

 Having a bad credit score can cause problems when you apply for new credit.
 However, it can be just as much trouble to have no credit score at all.
 This can happen in a spousal relationship where only one of the partners manages or controls household finances.
-This may have significant consequences in the event of a relationship breakdown or the death of the partner with financial control.
-A bank or business might be reluctant to grant credit to a spouse without a credit record.
-The spouse may be denied credit altogether, or be forced to have someone co-sign or guarantee the indebtedness.
+In this case, the other partner may not have a credit score.
+A bank or business might be reluctant to grant credit to a spouse who does not have an established credit record.
+The spouse may be denied credit altogether or be forced to have someone co-sign or provide a guarantee.

 For this reason, it is important for spouses to establish their own credit rating.
-Keeping credit cards or charge accounts in their own name – when they are paid on time – can help spouses establish a positive credit score in their own right.
-Establishing a good credit score is something that either spouse can do on their own, without the consent or involvement of the other spouse.
+Having a credit account in your own name and paying it on time can help establish a positive credit score.
+A spouse can do this without the consent or involvement of the other spouse.

 How helpful was this article?